westonstearns/Kaggle-Python-Tutorial/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Understanding your data

 Before starting with the actual analysis, it's important to understand the structure of your data.
-Both `test` and `train` are DataFrame objects, the ay pandas in Python represents datasets.
+Both `test` and `train` are DataFrame objects, the way pandas represent datasets.
 You can easily explore a data using the `.describe()` method. `.describe()` summarizes the columns/features of the DataFrame, including the count of observations, mean, max and so on.
 Another useful trick is to look at the dimensions of the DataFrame.
 This is done by requesting the `.shape` attribute of your DataFrame object. (ex. `your_data.shape`)

 The training and test set are already available in the workspace, as `train` and `test`.
 Apply `.describe()` method and print the `.shape` attribute of the training set.
 Which of the following statements is correct?